 Apprentice Program Waiting List

-The enrollment process begins in late summer when notices to complete an application are emailed to those on the waiting list.
-The waiting list remains open through July 31st of each year.
+The enrollment process for both tiers begins in late summer when notices to complete an application are emailed to those on the waiting list.
+The waiting list remains open through June 30th of each year.

-Respondents are notified when a match with a mentor is made.
+Respondents are notified when a match with a mentor is made (when applicable).
 At that time, the student pays the enrollment fee.
 Before the first class, the student will receive the approved text and other related forms and materials.

-Classes and access to your mentor usually begins in January each year.
+Classes and access to your mentor usually begin in January of each year.

 If you have five or more years beekeeping experience, your knowledge may qualify you to start the Oregon Master Beekeeper program at the Journey level.